-Perhaps the problem is more evident when polymers are present.
-It is though a recognised problem on how to deal with binder or mortar rich materials in recycling; especially using a parallel drum or another mean to heat the RA separately before adding it into the mixer (e.g. other techniques than cold feed addition directly into the mixer).
+Perhaps the sticking problem is more evident when polymers are present.
+It is a recognised problem how to deal with binder or mortar rich materials in recycling; especially using a parallel drum or another means to heat the RA separately before adding it into the mixer (e.g. other techniques than cold feed addition directly into the mixer).
 Danish asphalt contractors reported in the interviews that they normally in their pre-processing of the RA avoided to establish a 0/6 mm fraction of surface layers, because this material would easily "cake" together during interim storage.
-If such a fraction was produced they have avoided the problem by adding virgin aggregate of the same fraction to "dilute" the "caking" problem, but it was more a remedy than a good solution to the problem.
+If such a fraction was produced, they have avoided the problem by adding virgin aggregate of the same fraction to "diminish" the "caking" problem, but it was more a remedy than a good solution to the problem.

-Another view angle to this stickiness problem is the experience from asphalt plant configurations concerning transport of hot mix.
-Transport shall always be either horizontal on conveyor belts or vertically in cup elevators but never sliding in an angle between 0 and 90 ° if you want to avoid deposits of material (e.g. material sticking to the equipment).
-One manufacturer of asphalt plants has introduce a ramp for sliding hot mix material but the plane is also covered with non-stick coating and electrical heated.
-The inside of a parallel drum for heating reclaimed asphalt to intermediate temperatures prior to the real mixing process involves some lifting of the materials in shovels but also some sliding action.
-The fouling inside of the drum and shovels especially when the parallel drum for smaller productions has not reached the optimal working temperature is presumably why some of the Danish contractors are abandoning the use of parallel drum for other means of heating the reclaimed asphalt.
-The market situation with small job sizes and frequent mix changes during the production day is supporting this trend, as well as the manual labor needed to clear a parallel drum of this fouling material.
+Another angle on this stickiness problem is the experience from asphalt plant configurations concerning transport of hot mix.
+Transport shall always be either horizontal on conveyor belts or vertically in cup elevators.
+Sliding material in an angle between 0 and 90 ° shall be avoided if you want to minimize or exclude deposits of material (e.g. material sticking to the equipment).
+One manufacturer of asphalt plants has introduced a ramp for sliding hot mix material but the plane is also covered with non-stick coating and electrical heated.

+The inside of a parallel drum involves some lifting of the materials in shovels but also some sliding action, when reclaimed materials are heated to intermediate temperatures prior to the real mixing process.
+The fouling inside of the drum and shovels especially when the parallel drum for smaller productions has not reached the optimal working temperature is one of the reasons why some of the Danish contractors are abandoning the use of parallel drum for other means of heating the reclaimed asphalt.
+The market situation with small job sizes and frequent mix changes during the production day is supporting this trend, as well as the manual labour needed to clear a parallel drum of this fouling material.
 One contractor mentioned it took approx. two weeks out of operation to clear a parallel drum.

-5.4 Conclusion on practical experience with utilisation of PMB containing RA in full scale production
+4.4 Conclusion on practical experience with utilisation of RA containing PMB in full scale production